meteor/guide/content/structure.md

 <h2 id="load-order">Default file load order</h2>

 Even though it is recommended that you write your application to use ES2015 modules and the `imports/` directory, Meteor 1.3 continues to support eager loading of files, using these default load order rules, to provide backwards compatibility with applications written for Meteor 1.2 and earlier.
 You may combine both eager loading and lazy loading using `import` in a single app.
-Any import statements are evaluated in order they are listed in a file when that file is loaded and evaluated using these rules.
+Any import statements are evaluated in the order they are listed in a file when that file is loaded and evaluated using these rules.

 There are several load order rules.
 They are *applied sequentially* to all applicable files in the application, in the priority given below: